Vixsry/viks-animation/README.md

 </div>

 ---
+## Overview
+This project is a modification of [AOS.js](https://github.com/michalsnik/aos) (Animate On Scroll) by Michał Sajnóg, which is used for scroll animations on websites.
+It provides simple and customizable animations triggered when an element enters the viewport.

 ## MODIFICATION
-This project is a modification of AOS.js (https://github.com/michalsnik/aos) under the MIT license.
-Original AOS.js license:
+This project is a modification of [AOS.js](https://github.com/michalsnik/aos) under the MIT license.
+The original license for AOS.js is as follows:
-MIT License Copyright (c) 2019 Michał Sajnóg Permission is hereby granted, free of charge, to any person who obtains...

 ---

 ## 📋 Table of Contents